dfelinto/blender-manual/manual/interface/window_system/splash.rst

    Open
       Allows opening an existing blend-file.
    Recover Last Session
-      Blender will try to recover the last session based on temporary files.
+      Blender will try to recover the last :term:`session` based on temporary files.
 See :doc:`/troubleshooting/recover`.
    Links
       Links to the official web site.
 The same links can be found in the :ref:`help-menu` of the :doc:`Topbar </interface/window_system/topbar>`.